 By Kathryn Lawson

-John Michael Schert, dancer, producer, and co-founder of the Trey McIntyre Project, and current Visting Artist and Social Entrepreneur at the University of Chicago Booth School, recently visited our Finance in the Creative Industries course taught by SoC alum Cory Sandrock.
+John Michael Schert, dancer, producer, and co-founder of the Trey McIntyre Project, and current Visiting Artist and Social Entrepreneur at the University of Chicago Booth School, recently visited our Finance in the Creative Industries course taught by SoC alum Cory Sandrock.

 He stayed after class last week for a special session with our students on patronage.
 His approach, he says, has in large part focused on one-on-one communication.
 For example, he prefers to send individual emails as opposed to group e-blasts, even if he’s sending out a couple hundred.